CSGuides/grad-job-guide/_jobs/specific.md

 For instance, Spring 2005 was highly competitive with many strong applicants in PL/SE, while 2013 was more of a candidate's market: the hiring freeze post-financial crisis was thawing, and the wave of candidates who had started postdocs in 2008 and applied for faculty positions 2 or 3 years later had thinned.

+{% capture quote %}
+Based on something like 15 years of observing the market, I feel comfortable claiming that SE/PL is effectively never "hot".
+But, as they fall squarely into the bread-and-butter category of Computer Science (everyone has to teach programming!), there appears to be a pretty consistent level of demand in these areas (subject to prevailing market conditions, of course).
+{% endcapture %}
+{% include quote.html content=quote user="legoues" %}

 ### Advice for Industrial Positions